 It is only fair to say that it was Paul Poiret, the most fashionable dress designer of pre-World War I Paris, who got charmed by the beauty of the Romanian folk costume.
 Queen Mary of Romania, herself one the main promoter of the Romanian folkloric costume enjoyed wearing Poiret’s gowns.
 Most likely it is through this connection that the French designer got to know the Romanian traditional costume.
 Paul Poiret made some of his the most beautiful designs for his wife based on the elements of Romanian folkloric costumes.

-Poiret opened the Romanian doors of inspiration for the world’s fashion elite.
+Poiret opened the Romanian IA’s doors to the world’s fashion elite.
 Many years later the beauty of the handmade embroidery of folkloric costumes captured the attention of designers such as Yves Saint Laurent, Oscar de la Renta, Carolina Herrera, Tom Ford, Emilio Pucci, Isabel Marant, Joseph Altuzzara etc. So, it’s no wonder that many actresses, singers and TV stars were spotted wearing blouses inspired by the Romanian IA: Gwyneth Paltrow, Sophia Loren, Raquel Welch, Ali McGraw, Emma Stone, Halle Berry, Jennifer Garner, Kate Moss, Katie Holmes, Kirsten Dunst, Adele, Khloe Kardashian or Rita Wilson.

 Yves Saint Laurent's "La blouse Roumaine"

-Yet, despite Poiret’s efforts, it was Yves Saint Laurent, the world’s first famous designer, to officially introduce the Romanian blouse into a fashion his collection back in 1981 in Paris.
+Yet, despite Poiret’s efforts, it was Yves Saint Laurent, the world’s first famous designer, to officially introduce the Romanian IA into a fashion his collection back in 1981 in Paris.
 Almost 50 years later after Henri Matisse finished his painting “La blouse Roumaine”, Yves Saint Laurent launched his autumn-winter haute couture collection.
-It was as homage to Matisse’s famous painting and as you can below the resemblance is astonishing, yet you can easily spot the designer’s personal touch.
+It was as a homage to Matisse’s famous painting and as you can below the resemblance is astonishing, yet you can easily spot the designer’s personal touch.

-Yves Saint Laurent, also reimagined a stylized skirt inspired after the Romanian folk skirt “fota” that is usually worn by Romanian women… and it’s probably by chance that Yves Saint Laurent’s Romanian-inspired pieces made the tour of museums around the world.
+Yves Saint Laurent, also reimagined a stylized skirt inspired after the Romanian folk skirt “fota” that is usually worn by Romanian women.
+It’s probably by chance that Yves Saint Laurent’s Romanian-inspired pieces made the tour of museums around the world.

-Philippe Guilet – 100% Romanian
+Philippe Guilet (2011) - 100%.RO PREJUDICES